fabricjs/fabricjs.com/posts/_posts/2020-5-3-controls-api.md

 Another easy extension is to make it change the rx,ry of an ellipse or the radius of a circle.

 Moving into scaling and skewing the calculations are way more complex.
+Please note that while the api provide full freedom, writing actions for controls is not easy.
+When geometry comes into play knowing fabricJS internals is very important.
+The actual actions serve as an example but the code is way more complicated of how it could be since it has to support: `scalingFlip`, `lockScaling`, `centerTransfrom`, `freeformScaling` and other fabricJS properties.

+If you think a portion of the code is reusable for your own action ( like it is `wrapWithFixedAnchor`) open an issue asking it to be separate and put it in its own function.